 The AEMC is responsible for assessing claims for compensation following the application of an administered price cap and administered floor price.
 This includes publishing notices, including on initial receipt of a claim and the formal commencement of the assessment of a claim.

-Figure A.1 Compensation assessment process for Direct cost only claims and Other than direct cost only claims
+Figure B.1: Compensation assessment process for Direct costs only claims and Other than direct costs only claims